Table of Contents

 7.1.4 Beacon Coordinators do not Need to View or Validate DID Documents or Document Updates

-Beacon coordinators in did:btc1 are entities that coordinate Aggregator Beacons and the corresponding Beacon Signals that announce and anchor an aggregated set of DID Update Payloads.
+Beacon coordinators in did:btc1 are entities that coordinate Aggregate Beacons and the corresponding Beacon Signals that announce and anchor an aggregated set of DID Update Payloads.
 However, in did:btc1, Aggregators are able to coordinate Beacon Signals without needing to view or validate DID documents or the updates.
 Instead, they are provided with a hash or CID of the update for a specific DID which they include in the Beacon Signal according to the type of the Beacon.

 7.1.5 Consensus Splits in Implementation can Destroy Non-Repudiation